- Military Life Cycle

 Finding mentors in your everyday life

-When looking for a mentor, be sure to look around at the adults who already have influence in your child’s life.
-You should also consider why you’re seeking a mentor for your child.
-This will help in your search for the best fit.
+While formal mentoring programs can be a huge help to your child, the right mentor might already be part of your life.
+When looking for a mentor, consider the adults who already have influence in your child’s life.
+As mentioned above, understand why you’re seeking a mentor for your child in order to assist your search for the best fit.
 For example, a college student may be an ideal match for a child who hopes to attend college one day.
 Consider some of the following possibilities:

 - A teacher who gets along well with your child

-- A local college student who enjoys spending time with kids
+- A local college student who enjoys spending time with youth

 - An older relative who listens well and is trusted by your child